-Arbonne Essentials Protein Shake Mix was my absolute favorite part of the 30 Days to Healthy Living Program.
-It’s a vegan protein mix with vitamins and minerals, fiber, and some great additions.
+Arbonne Feel Fit Pea Protein Shake was my absolute favorite part of the 30 Days to Healthy Living Program.
+It’s a vegan protein mix with vitamins and minerals and fiber.

 Arbonne’s protein shake mix, as described on the Arbonne store, is:

 Clinically tested and certified to have a lower glycemic index (which shows that it has little effect on blood sugar levels and does not cause a significant spike in blood sugar*), each tasty vegan protein shake is packed with 20 grams of easy-to-digest protein derived from Peas, Cranberries and Rice.
 With a blend of 24 vitamins and minerals (including methylated forms of vitamin B12 and folate), think of these great-tasting vegan protein shakes as an easy choice that’s beneficial for your body!

 Like all of Arbonne’s products, the Protein mix is vegan, which means that it isn’t derived from dairy, like many other protein powders.
 Dairy can cause gastrointestinal distress and is beginning to be understood as not as healthy as it was once thought.

 Additionally, because of the poor health profile of soy, Arbonne avoids all soy products.

 So where does Arbonne get the protein for its protein shake mix?

 And how can plants have enough protein to fuel a vegan protein powder?

 How to Learn What’s Healthy and What’s Not, Nutritionally